 - a.
-Holding Parent Class Meetings, when appropriate, as a means of building a parent support system for identification and clarification of classroom issues.
-Parent Class Meetings are scheduled at the beginning of the school year and on an as-needed basis.
-Proposed agenda items from the parents must be submitted two weeks prior to the scheduled meeting; - b.
-Holding an annual open policy meeting of the School Advisory Board/Home School Association; - c.
-Providing Parent Portals into our Student Information System so parents and students can access grades, assignments, and school-wide information online; - d.
-Coffee with the Principal meetings on most first Wednesday of the month at 8:15am.
+Holding an annual open policy meeting of the School Advisory Board/Home School Association; - b Providing Parent Portals into our Student Information System so parents and students can access grades, assignments, and school-wide information online; - c.
+Parent Coffee and Conversation sessions on most first Wednesdays of the month at 8:30am.